stelpat/SAP-Activate/SAP Activate.md

-# SAP Activate Methodology: A Comprehensive Guide (Latest Version)
+# SAP Activate Methodology: A Comprehensive Guide - 202502

 ## Introduction to SAP Activate